codingwatching/UdonMinecraft/README.md

 # UdonMinecraft
-A Minecraft Classic world for VRChat using UdonSharp.
+A playable Minecraft Classic world for VRChat using UdonSharp.

 ## Getting started